Welcome to Kirklees

 Holmfirth Police Station

-More than 388,567 people live in the Division and Minority Ethnic Groups make up 14.4% of the population (Statistics quoted are from an ONS Census done in 2001).
+More than 388,567 people live in the District and Minority Ethnic Groups make up 14.4% of the population (Statistics quoted are from an ONS Census done in 2001).

 The Northern Area